Blawle/Staticify/README.md

 # WordPress to Static Deployer (Staticify) - WIP
+Free to utilize, understand this is a work in progress and is currently not fully functional

 A self-hostable tool for converting WordPress websites to static HTML and deploying via FTP/SFTP.